This page contains frequently asked questions about the Quest high performance computing cluster at Northwestern.

 How do I get an account on Quest?

-To join quest you will need to submit an allocation request form for either a Research I or Research II allocation.
-These forms can be found below.
+- Submit a new allocation request form for either a Research I or Research II allocation.

-A Research I allocation will provide you with 35,000 computational hours and 500 GB of storage.
-This allocation will fit the needs of the majority of our users.
-A Research II allocation will provide you with 500,000 computational hours and 2 TB of storage.
-Research II allocations are for projects with a very large computational need, however you will need to submit a lengthier allocation.
-Both allocation types are available free of charge, but we do request that a chartstring is provided for your research if possible.
+The Research Allocation I is suitable for projects requiring 35,000 compute hours or less.
+This allocation provides a 500 GB project directory.
+The resources provided by Research I will fit the needs of the majority of our users.
+A Research II allocation is suitable for projects requiring up to 500,000 compute hours.
+This allocation provides a 2 TB project storage.
+Research II allocations are for projects with a large computational need, however you will need to submit a detailed proposal.
+Both Research I and II allocations are available free of charge, but we do request that a chartstring is provided for your research if possible.
 This chartstring would be used for internal tracking purposes so that we can see the impact Quest is having on research done on campus.
-Alternatively, you can opt to join an existing allocation.
-Please fill out the Join Existing Quest Allocation form.

 How do I use GPUs on Quest?